 What Should You Know Before Pleading Guilty

 The decision to plead guilty or not guilty is a decision for the accused to make.
-There are however matters that an accused should be made aware of when making that decision.
+There are, however, matters that an accused should be made aware of when making that decision.
 There are fundamental rules of law that apply in criminal proceedings.
 Those principles include the presumption of innocence, the burden of proof and the standard of proof.
-Person’s charged with an offence should be made aware of these principles.
+Persons charged with an offence should be made aware of these principles.

 1. The Presumption of Innocence

 The starting point in any criminal proceeding is that an accused is presumed to be innocent of the charge.
-Any person who strands trial is presumed to be innocent.
+Any person who stands trial is presumed to be innocent.
 An accused person continues to be presumed innocent unless and until either a plea of guilty is entered or a jury, by its verdict, finds the accused guilty.

-Every person who stands trial in this country is entitled to the presumption of innocence no matter who that person is and no matter what charges they are facing.
+Every person who stands trial in this country is entitled to the presumption of innocence, no matter who that person is and no matter what charges they are facing.

 2. The Burden of Proof